These are the top reasons your debit card was declined and what you can do to avoid it happening again.

-To help you avoid the situation, here’s a look at the most common reasons that debit cards get declined and how to avoid them.
+To help you avoid this situation, here’s a look at the most common reasons why your debit card may get declined and how to avoid them.

-Unlike a credit card, when you make a purchase with your debit card, the amount is withdrawn from your available balance.
-If you don’t have enough money to cover the transaction, your financial institution can deny it.
+Unlike a credit card, when you make a purchase with your debit card, the amount is withdrawn from the available balance in your checking account.
+If you don’t have enough money in your account to cover the transaction, you may see the card declined for insufficient funds.

-Running out of funds is particularly easy when it’s an account you don’t use much that charges a monthly fee.
-The slow trickle of fees can add up fast.
+Running out of funds is particularly easy when it’s a debit account you don’t use much that charges a monthly fee.
+Many times, the slow trickle of fees can add up.
 One option is to go with a checking account that doesn’t charge maintenance fees, such as Aspiration’s Spend and Save checking account.

 In some cases, overdraft protection is available.
 For example, NBKC Bank offers $0 overdraft fees.
 However, in most cases, you have to pay a fee.
 You can choose to deny transactions that would cause an overdraft.
 Apply for a credit line to cover overdrafts or allow overdrafts with a 24-hour period to bring the account balance back to zero without a fee.

-Many institutions will allow small overdrafts but charge a fee in the ballpark of $25 to $35.
-The best bet to prevent declined transactions is to keep track of your finances and ensure you always have enough money in the account to cover your purchases.
+Many banks will allow small overdrafts but charge a fee in the ballpark of $25 to $35.
+The best bet to avoid having your debit card declined is to keep track of your finances and make sure you always have enough money in the account to cover your purchases.
 Online banking apps can help you stay up-to-date.

-Debit cards often come with purchase and withdrawal limits which restrict how much money you can spend and pull out each day.
-If you reach the limit, attempted transactions will not go through.
-It’s best to check with your financial institutions about any limits that are in place so you can plan ahead.
+Debit cards often come with daily limits on purchases and withdrawals which restrict the amount of money you can spend and pull out each day.
+If, for example, you reach the withdrawal limit, your debit card will get declined.
+It’s best to check with your card issuer about any limits that are in place so you can plan ahead and avoid surprises.

 3. Suspected fraud

 Another one of the reasons why your debit card may be declined is due to suspected fraud.
 Banks have safeguards in place to prevent fraud which is normally a good thing.
-However, they can be annoying when you are trying to make a purchase and it doesn’t go through.
+However, they can be annoying when you are trying to make a purchase and your debit card doesn’t work.

 When you get a debit card, you will be asked to set up a personal identification number, also known as a PIN.
-In most cases, you will need to enter your PIN in order for a transaction to be approved.
-If you enter the wrong number or don’t enter anything, your transaction can be denied.
+Many times, you’ll need to enter your PIN in order for a transaction to be approved.
+If you enter the wrong number or don’t enter anything, you may find receive. a declined debit notice.
 Prevent this by setting your PIN as a number that is easy to remember and enter it carefully during transactions.
 This differs from a credit card which generally only requires you to enter your zip code on record.

 5. Expired card

 All debit cards come with expiration dates and this is another reason may get the “debit card declined” message when trying to run a transaction.
-Usually, banks will try to ensure your card is replaced before it expires to avoid this situation.
+Usually, banks will try to make sure your card is replaced before it expires to avoid this situation.
 However, they may overlook it.

-Prevent declinations due to an expired card by checking the expiration dates on all your cards and making a note of them on your calendar.
+Avoid having your debit card declined due to an expired card by checking the expiration dates on all your cards and making a note of them on your calendar.
 When the time to renew is coming up, contact your financial institution to request a new card.

 6. Information mismatch

-Another reason you may see your debit card transaction was declined is if you enter the wrong information.
-This commonly happens during online transactions.
-Merchants require many fields of information to protect the identity and security of the customer but it opens up more room for error.
-Ensure you have entered all of your details (e.g. name, address, phone number, card details, etc.) so that they match the information on record with your financial institution.
+Another reason you may see your debit card transaction was declined is if you enter the wrong personal information.
+This commonly happens during online purchases.
+The bank requires many fields of information to protect the identity and security of the customer but it opens up more room for error.
+Make sure you have entered all of your details (e.g. name, address, phone number, card details, etc.) so that they match the information on record with your financial institution.
 Even just one number can be reason enough for a decline.